-On 14 March as part of the Cambridge Science Festival, a panel chaired by Dr Chris Sandbrook of WCMC discussed What is Conservation?
-Pamela Abbott, Director of Programmes at the World Conservation Monitoring Centre, Rosie Trevelyan, Director of the Tropical Biology Association and Monipher Musasa from Malawi, a student on the Conservation Leadership Masters programme joined Brian Eversham - who reflects on the subject
+Chaired by Dr Chris Sandbrook of WCMC, I was on the panel with Pamela Abbott, Director of Programmes at the World Conservation Monitoring Centre, Rosie Trevelyan, Director of the Tropical Biology Association and Monipher Musasa from Malawi, a student on the Conservation Leadership Masters programme.

 Why did you become a conservationist?

 A career in conservation derives from an appreciation, wonder and, hopefully, some understanding of nature.
 This started with a sense of place and adventure - one of my earliest memories, as a four-year-old, crawling under arches of bracken on the local peatbog near my home in south Yorkshire.
 It was soon extended with wonder when my father, who worked for the peat digging company Finsons, brought home natural objects - the tail of a lizard, dropped to distract a ‘predator’ - still wriggling several hours later; an emerging dragonfly; beetle remains from within the peat (origins of a life-long interest in beetles).

 As a teenage bird-watcher, on lowland bogs whose birds were exciting (wintering rough-legged buzzards, breeding nightjars and nightingales) but could be few and far between, I developed a sense of exploration and discovery, when I re-found species supposedly extinct locally (large heath butterfly and bog bush-crickets), and not long after, insects and plants new to the county and to Britain.
 So now I can be as thrilled by a beetle or a lichen as I was as a teenage birder finding a wall-creeper or a killdeer plover.